 We love strawberry shortcakes so much that we do not mind eating a slice every single day.

 The pillowy sponge cake – alternated with layers of luscious whipped cream and juicy strawberries – makes a wonderful treat at any time of the day.
 The very first strawberry shortcake was created in Europe back in the 1500′s and today, the classic dessert has evolved tremendously.
 We now see countless of interpretations across the world.

-From Henri Charpentier, Lady M Confections to The Queen’s Cats, here is our Guide to The Best Strawberry Shortcakes in Singapore that are worth the calories.
+From Henri Charpentier to Lady M Confections, here is our Guide to The Best Strawberry Shortcakes in Singapore that are worth the calories.